-Published by Alex Hodgson, VUV Analytics on December 1, 2017
+Published Alex Hodgson on December 1, 2017

 Hey there.
 Rough day, huh?
 Why don’t you unwind a little bit?
 Whip up a glass of your favorite cocktail.
 Put on some smooth jazz.
 Draw a nice, hot bath.
 While you’re at it, why not add a few drops of an essential oil in there and really get that aromatherapy going.
 Which one did you go with?
 Tea tree oil?
 Excellent choice!
 There, that’s better.
 Now that you’re nice and relaxed, let’s look at some of the compounds that make that essential oil so delightfully fragrant in Part 3 of Better Living Through (Flavor) Chemistry.